 The 3rd Year of the MPhys degree differs from that of the BSc degree in that there are more Core Modules (and hence a smaller range of Options), no project (in the sense of the current BSc final year project) and more advanced laboratory work.
 Only in the 4th year does the structure of the MPhys degree begin to resemble that of the final year of the BSc with its project etc.

 During the second year, your Tutor is in most cases the same person who served in that capacity during your first year.
 Again he/she acts both as Academic and Personal Tutor.
-You are required to meet your Tutor - preferably with the other members of your tutorial group - during the first week of the Autumn Term to arrange a mutually convenient time for weekly tutorials.
-As in your first year, the subject of the tutorials is largely a matter for your Tutor, based on your needs, but there will be some worksheets to do that contribute to the assessed work component of PX260 Mathematical Methods for Physicists I. Your tutor will probably spend much of the time providing back-up for the core modules.
+You are required to meet your Tutor - preferably with the other members of your tutorial group - during the first week of the Autumn Term.The tutorials will be the forum to discuss material delivered in the core lecture modules and to some extent the options PX264 and PX267.
+The tutorials will also cover material on some worksheets that contribute to the assessed work component of PX260 Mathematical Methods for Physicists I.

 Assessed Components of Core Modules

 In the first year you were required to do weekly problems for credit in all lectured physics modules.
 This year all the lectured core modules have an assessed component that contributes 15% to the mark for that module (except for PX275 Mathematical Methods for Physicists).
 The lecturer will describe the particular form this assessment takes for their module.

 Example sheets are normally distributed as a complete set (typically 1 or 2 problems per lecture) at the beginning of a particular Module.
 The purpose of these examples is three-fold:

 - To facilitate the development of skill in problem solving in areas related to the modules